lenddoefl/triggers/docs/managers.rst

 Trigger Managers
 ================
 The trigger manager acts as the controller for the Triggers framework.
-Working in conjunction with a :doc:`storage backend <storage>`, it provides an interface for effecting changes on a triggers session.
+Working in conjunction with a :doc:`storage backend <storages>`, it provides an interface for effecting changes on a triggers session.

 From the :doc:`basic_concepts` documentation, you can see that initializing a